Homemade Soft Pretzel Bites

 For the cheese sauce:

-Bring the 3 quarts of water to a boil in a small roasting pan over high heat and add the baking soda.
+- Bring the 3 quarts of water to a boil in a small roasting pan over high heat and carefully add the baking soda.
+It will boil over, so add slowly and be careful!

 Melt the butter in a medium saucepan over medium heat.
 Add the flour and cook 1 minute.
 Whisk in the milk and cook until slightly thickened.
 Remove from heat and stir in the Cheddar cheese until smooth and all of the cheese is melted.
 Season with salt and pepper, to taste.